giovannipbonin/ieee-program/README.md

   This section will have shorter videos that can you watch pretty quickly to review most of the important concepts.
   It's nice if you want a refresher often.
+  - Wrap up

+### Home Reading (for your own, on your own time, don't do all this in a week otherwise you will be wasting your time since you won't remember any of it by cramming it)

 - [ ] Series of 2-3 minutes short subject videos (23 videos)
     - [Videos](https://www.youtube.com/watch?v=r4r1DZcx1cM&list=PLmVb1OknmNJuC5POdcDv5oCS7_OUkDgpj&index=22)